LTL-Based Non-Markovian Inverse Reinforcement Learning: Learning Algorithms

 \subsection{Hybrid Pattern Matching}

-The algorithms defined in sections \ref{sec:cso} and \ref{sec:opm} suffers from a common drawback, though at different ends of the spectrum.
-In the first, we work with increasing depth to find the optimal formula, constraint sizes may grow quickly with increase in the depth.
+The algorithms defined in sections \ref{sec:cso} and \ref{sec:opm} suffer from a common drawback, though at different ends of the spectrum.
+In the first, we work with increasing depth to find the optimal formula and constraint sizes may grow quickly as a result.
 In the second, we start with a formula template and many formulae are not considered since we are guided by the template pattern.
 This makes this approach \emph{insufficiently} expressive in comparison with constrained system optimization.

 To remedy this, we introduce a middle ground, where, instead of attempting to learn formulae from scratch or from explicit patterns, we learn \emph{subformulae} within some pattern.
-A subformulae argument $\varphi(\depth)$ with $\depth$ being a prescribed maximum depth for the subtree is provided as part of the pattern, parsed into the tree as an abstracted empty formula with constraints constructed for the specified nodes explicitly, and for the subformulae recursively in the manner as described for section \ref{sec:cso} (Algorithm \ref{algo:hybrid}).
+A subformulae argument $\varphi(\depth)$ with $\depth$ being a prescribed maximum depth for the subtree is provided as part of the pattern, parsed into the tree as an abstracted empty formula with constraints constructed for the specified nodes explicitly, and for the subformulae recursively in the manner as described in Algorithm \ref{algo:hybrid}.
 In Figure \ref{fig:subtree}, we show an example of the hybrid pattern $\globally (\varphi(2) \: \lor \: x)$, where $\varphi(2)$ is an unknown formula of depth $\leq 2$ and $x$ is an unknown proposition.